desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

 ###### Changelog

+- Mar 2017: added code to temporarily disable the "next" button in Qualtrics until after the movie is done.
 - Mar 2017: realized that jquery isn't required, and may even contribute to some problems, so removed it from the HTML section.
 - Nov 2016: finally wrote up a nice commented version and made a demo.